GI Bill for Veteran Support

 May start to use their benefits immediately

-May use their benefits while you are in service or after you get out
+You may use their benefits while you are in service or after you get out

-Can't get the monthly housing allowance while you are on active duty
+You can’t get the monthly housing allowance while you are on active duty

 A child:

-May use their benefits while you are on active duty or after you get out
+You may use their benefits while you are on active duty or after you get out

-Can't use their benefits until they have a high-school diploma or certificate or they have turned 18
+They can’t use their benefits until they have a high-school diploma or certificate or they have turned 18

-Can get the monthly housing allowance even though you are on active duty
+You can get the monthly housing allowance even though you are on active duty

-Can only use the transferred benefits until they are 26 years old.
+They can only use the transferred benefits until they are 26 years old.

-Source: Military.com
+Source:Ā Military.com

-STATE VS. FEDERAL BENEFIT
+STATE VS. FEDERAL BENEFITĀ

 The Post-9/11 G.I.
 Bill provides education benefits to veterans with at least 90 days of active duty military service after September 10, 2001.
 Veterans who serve at least three years and are honorably discharged receive the full benefit.
 This benefit includes tuition and fees, a monthly housing allowance, a stipend for books and supplies, and other aid.
 Unlike the Montgomery G.I.
 Bill (MGIB), which provides a monthly stipend to the beneficiary, the Post-9/11 G.I.
-Bill pays tuition and fees to the IHE.
+Bill pays tuition and fees to the IHE.Ā

-Source: State vs. Federal Benefits
+Source:Ā State vs. Federal Benefits